daveism/ncgis-talk-2017-resources/GitHub_step5.md

 **You can do this by**
 - Copying everything in the the [linked file](https://gist.github.com/daveism/64c30b371a055f18bd20c52557d51d3a).
-- Edit the `config/default.js` file directly on GitHub.
+- Edit the `config/default.js` file on GitHub.
 - Select and delete all existing text in `config/default.js`.
 - Paste the into  `config/default.js`.